-12tpv3,id=id,src=srcaddr,dst=dstaddr[,srcport=srcport][,dstport=dstport],txsession=txsessio -net protocol to transport Ethernet (and other Layer 2) data frames between two systems.
+12tpv3,id=id,src=srcaddr,dst=dstaddr[,srcport=srcport][,dstport=dstport],txsession=txsessio Configure a L2TPv3 pseudowire host network backend.
+L2TPv3 (RFC3391) is a popular protocol to transport Ethernet (and other Layer 2) data frames between two systems.
 It is present in routers, firewalls and the Linux kernel (from version 3.3 onwards).